To Top

 For example, say you saw a betting market for “Will Bitcoin Cross $100k again this year?” with a “yes” contract of $0.43 and a “No” contract of $0.57.
 This implied that there is roughly a 43% chance of the “yes” outcome occurring and a 57% chance of the “no” option succeeding.
 If you bought one “yes” contract and Bitcoin exceeded the $100,000 mark this year, you’d get $1.

-If this all sounds like gambling, you’re on the right track.
-However, it is distinct in a few key ways.
+If this all sounds like online gambling, they do have similarities.
+However, prediction markets are distinct in a few key ways.
 In a prediction market, you’re trading with other participants in an open exchange, rather than betting against the house.
 This peer-to-peer structure means the platform simply matches traders with opposing views.
 It feels a bit like investing (buying low and selling high) even though the subject matter might be a political election or tomorrow’s weather.
-In fact, US regulators have often treated prediction markets more like commodity or financial exchanges than they have treated casinos.
-The result is a new kind of hybrid: part wagering, part trading.
+In fact, US regulators have traditionally treated prediction markets like commodity or financial exchanges, not betting.

 What are the best prediction sites?